matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 }
 ```

-After a knock is received in a room it is expected to be displayed in the timeline, similar to other
+After a knock is received in a room, it is expected to be displayed in the timeline, similar to other
 membership changes.
 It is recommended to not display the reason until the user interacts with the
-client in some way (e.g. clicking on a "show reason" button), as else this would basically allow
+client in some way (e.g. clicking on a "show reason" button), as else this would essentially allow
 outsiders to send messages into the room.
 Clients can optionally add a way for users of a room to
 review all current knocks.
 After a knock in a room, a member of the room can invite the knocker.

-To be able to implement this properly two new endpoints need to be added, one in the client-server
+To be able to implement this properly, two new endpoints need to be added: one in the Client-Server
-API and one in the server-server API.
+API and one in the Server-Server API.

 ## Restrictions
 There are restrictions to being able to set this membership.

 ### Current membership
-Only users without a current membership or with their current membership being "leave" can knock a
+Only users without a current membership or with their current membership being "leave" can knock on a
 room.
-This means that a user that is banned or currently in the room can't knock on it.
+This means that a user that is banned or currently in the room cannot knock on it.

 ### Join Rules
-The `join_rule` of `m.room.join_rules` must be set to "invite".
+The `join_rule` of `m.room.join_rules` must be set to "invite" for a knock to succeed.
 This means that people can't knock
 in public rooms.
 Additionally the new join rule "private" is introduced.
 This is so that people can,
 when creating a new room, prevent anyone from knocking.

 ### Power levels
 The default power level for "knock" is the default power level for the room.
 If a user has a too low
-power level to knock they aren't allowed to do this.
+power level to knock, then they aren't allowed to do so.
 As power levels can be set for users not currently
-in the room this can be used as a way to limit who can knock and who can't.
+in the room, this can be used as a way to limit who can and can't knock.

 #### Example:
-`@alice:example.org` CAN knock, but `@bob:example.org` can't: The (incomplete) content of
+`@alice:example.org` CAN knock, but `@bob:example.org` CANNOT: The (incomplete) content of
 `m.room.power_levels` is as follows:
 ```json
 {